TuringLang/Bijectors.jl/docs/src/index.md

 This package implements functionality for transforming random variables to Euclidean space (and back).

+!!! note "VectorBijectors"

+    Note that Turing.jl and DynamicPPL.jl do not use the old interface with e.g. `Bijectors.bijector`: they instead use the interface in the `Bijectors.VectorBijectors` module.
+Please see [the documentation](@ref vector) for more information.

+## Example

 For example, consider a random variable $X \sim \mathrm{Beta}(2, 2)$, which has support on $(0, 1)$:

 ```@example main